hpcgarage/ParTI/matlab/README.md

 - Language convensions

   MATLAB matrices are in FORTRAN style: indices start from 1, memory storage is column major.
-The MATLAB wrapper for SpTOL follows this kind of conversion.
+The MATLAB wrapper for ParTI follows this kind of conversion.

   When you call `sptLoadSparseTensor` or `sptDumpSparseTensor`, you can choose the indexing style for your file by specifying a value in `start_idx`.